Hexirp/PseudoRedPower-Core/README.md

 # PseudoRedPower-Core
 It's a MOD of Minecraft and is **the salvaged RedPower2** to 1.8.9 or later.
-So, **respect the author of RedPower2** if you think that this MOD is interesting.
+So, **respect the author of RedPower2** if you think this MOD is interesting.

 ## Feature
 * Redstone's wire which you can put on the wall